 What does that mean?
 Don’t be afraid to tell your potential clients about your problems or issues because it’s where you can add your solutions.

 In my story, I am able to make myself vulnerable.
-I tell them about my parents’ divorce and my addiction.
+I tell them about my parents’ divorce and my personal issues.
 I share with them my call to journey and my Pit.

 The nice thing about sharing my personal story, especially my Pit, when doing video content creation is even if they don’t buy, they’re starting to get to know me.
 This could be the thing that inspires them to buy later.